-- " Faceoffs to start quarters and after goals - " Offside penalties only applicable while using 7 v 7 format. - " If officials are used, coaches must stay off the field - " There must be one attempt pass before a player can shoot on goal - " Some body contact allowed, but body checking is illegal - " Limited stick checking, with only lift checks, poke checks and stick checks below an opponent's shoulders - " No man down penalties, but players who commit fouls will leave the field - " All players must be 5 yards away from the ball carrier before restarting play
+- · Faceoffs to start quarters and after goals - Face off players must have neutral grip (right hand in palm up position on the stick) but may have knee(s) on the ground. - Offside penalties only applicable while using 7 v 7 format. - If officials are used, coaches must stay off the field - There must be one attempted pass before a player can shoot on goal - Some body contact allowed, but body checking is illegal - Limited stick checking, with only lift checks, poke checks and stick checks below both players' shoulders - No man down penalties, but players who commit fouls will leave the field - All players must be 5 yards away from the ball carrier before restarting play